-Matthew Kane - Outpatient and Therapies Volunteer
+Matthew Kane - Health & Wellbeing Centre Volunteer

+Matthew Ward volunteers at North London Hospice’s Health & Wellbeing Centre in Winchmore Hill.
 Here he describes a little bit more about what his role as a volunteer entails.

 I first heard of North London Hospice through family friends who had spoken highly of their services.
 Seeing the positive impact that the Hospice had on patients and their families made me want to get involved.
 I was also keen to develop an ability to interact with patients and gain some experience working regularly in a healthcare setting, which would better prepare me for the challenges of a career in medicine, which is my future ambition.

-Typically, I work in the Winchmore Hill hospice in the front office, where I handle staff and patient information.
+Typically, I work at the Winchmore Hill site in the front office, where I handle staff and patient information.
 Here, I am also responsible for greeting patients and families upon arrival and for receiving phone calls when needed.
 Later in the day I also get the chance to chat to patients in the social area and accompany them with the driver if they require transport home.
 I am also responsible for assisting with the locking up of the hospice at the end of the day.

 I volunteer on Tuesday afternoons from 1:30 – 5:00 in between my A level studies at college.